kgxsz/devops-101/part-three/README.md

     Here, we've forwarded `localhost:8153`, which is the host and port of the Go server as seen from the CI master instance's perspective, to our local port 8153.

 - open `http://localhost:8153/` in your browser to access the Go server web console
-- go to the agents tab and you should be able to see that the go agent has connected, if it hasn't, you may need to ssh to the CI slave instance and restart the go-server manually:
+- go to the agents tab and you should be able to see that the go agent has connected, if it hasn't, you may need to SSH to the CI slave instance and restart the go-server manually:

         ssh ubuntu@YOUR_CI_SLAVE_PUBLIC_IP -i ~/.ssh/main.pem
         sudo service go-agent start